top of page

 The construction

-The statues are made above ground and are cleaned of any harmful chemicals that might damage the water, the animals, or the reef.
+The statues are made above ground and are cleaned of harmful chemicals that might damage the water, the animals, or the reef.

 Some statues have broken shards of coral from the damaged reef planted in them.

-The Silent Evolution is designed to grow with the environment in two stages
+The Silent Evolution is designed to grow with the environment in two stages.

 • Stage one is the building and placement of the statues.